One-Pan Creamy Fettuccine with Herb-Infused Soy Sauce Salmon and Green Peas

 1. 6

-Transfer 7 to a plate, unwrap the foil, and place the salmon on the pasta.
-Then, pour the leftover sauce from the foil over the salmon.
+Transfer 5 to a plate, unwrap the foil, and place the salmon on top of the pasta.
+To finish, pour any sauce remaining in the foil over the salmon.

 Cooking Basics